How to use ESG to create lasting value in a new age

 Finance green growth

 The finance sector’s efforts to adopt sustainable finance practises is accelerating.
-Recent years have seen a significant jump in green fundsfrom the government and from shareholders, to facilitate clean and resilient economic growth.
+Recent years have seen a significant jump in green funds from the government and from shareholders, to facilitate clean and resilient economic growth.
 The collective financial impact from the growing green consumers, expected new ESG regulations and brand equity from Equality, Diversity, and Inclusion (EDI) practises are increasingly important to private and public investors.
 A recent survey by PwC revealed that up to 72% of PE firms use ESG criteria to screen target companies.
 If you’re a start-up businesses or SME, showcasing your commitment to sustainability to ESG disclosures could put you in good stead with green investors.

 Assessing Social Impact